ctkjose/robobo3dr1plus/readme.md

 Other settings for common thermistors are:

-A *Semitec 104GT2* thermistor is value 5 in the Marlin firmware.
+A *Semitec 104GT2* thermistor is value 5 in the Marlin firmware.<br>
-A *NTC 100K 1% 3950* thermistor is value 11 in the Marlin firmware.
+A *NTC 100K 1% 3950* thermistor is value 11 in the Marlin firmware.<br>
-A *EPCOS 100k* thermistor is value 1 in the Marlin firmware, this is also the safest value for most 100k thermistors that cannt be identified.
+A *EPCOS 100k* thermistor is value 1 in the Marlin firmware, this is also the safest value for most 100k thermistors that cannt be identified.<br>

+Check the section on the E3D V6 hotend for more info on thermistors.

 ### Fan ###